-The Committee of Reference has an overriding discretion to set the Automatic Qualifying Score and the required minimum academic standard for admission (minimum score for a place on the waiting list) as it considers appropriate to ensure that those offered places, and those on the waiting list, have reached an academic standard which will enable them to benefit from a grammar school environment.
+The Headteacher has an overriding discretion to set the Automatic Qualifying Score and the required minimum academic standard for admission (minimum score for a place on the waiting list) on behalf of the admissions authority as considered appropriate to ensure that those offered places, and those on the waiting list, have reached an academic standard which will enable them to benefit from a grammar school environment.

-When determining the Automatic Qualifying Score (AQS) for the school, the Committee of Reference will consider all categories of the over-subscription criteria, the ability of the overall cohort and the number of places available for the relevant year of entry.
-As many places as possible will be allocated, in line with the school's published admission number, and only where the Committee deem the ability of those to be allocated places to be commensurate to cohorts previously admitted to the school.
+When determining the Automatic Qualifying Score (AQS) for the school, the Headteacher will consult with the Committee of Reference and will consider the over-subscription criteria, the ability of the overall cohort and the number of places available for the relevant year of entry.
+As many places as possible will be allocated, in line with the school's published admission number, and only where the ability of those to be allocated places is deemed to be commensurate with cohorts previously admitted to the school.

-The Committee will also consider the scores of children just below the Automatic Qualifying Score and determine for each school the required minimum academic standard for admission (minimum score for a place on the waiting list) for that year.
+The Headteacher, after consulting with the Committee of Reference, will also consider the scores of children just below the Automatic Qualifying Score and determine the required minimum academic standard for admission (minimum score for a place on the waiting list) for that year.